Emma Orlow

 El Morocco, once a legendary nightlife haunt of Manhattan, has long been closed.
 Can this perfumery channel its spirit again?

-At Marcel, the new restaurant in Sotheby’s Breuer Building headquarters, the phones connect to the auction floor and the price of chicken will give your city councilman a nosebleed.
+At Marcel, the phones connect to Sotheby's auction floor and the price of chicken will give your city councilman a nosebleed.

 As wine lists have gotten significantly more expensive, a few restaurants are betting that generosity is better business.